 At Key to Australia we specialise in helping New Zealanders purchase investment property in Australia.
 We offer a turnkey service which enables you to purchase a land and build package with full service along the way at no extra cost to you.

-Since 1985 Key to Australia has provided finance and investment strategies to help clients from New Zealand and Australia purchase a home or an investment property easily and effortlessly in Australia.
+With over 35 years of experience in the property industry, Key to Australia has provided finance and investment strategies to help clients from New Zealand and Australia purchase a home or an investment property easily and effortlessly in Australia.

 Our team offers superior market knowledge, property investment expertise and professional development connections to suit your investment strategy.
 Whether you are after high capital growth or cash flow opportunities we can help.